api-platform/core/CONTRIBUTING.md

 The last step is to add you feature inside `features/`.
 You can add your test in one of our existing features, or create your own.

+## Components tests

+API Platform is split into several components.
+There are tests for each of these, to run them `cd src/Doctrine/Common` then `composer update` and `./vendor/bin/phpunit`.
+We do not provide a way to run all these tests at once yet.

 # License and Copyright Attribution

 When you open a Pull Request to the API Platform project, you agree to license your code under the [MIT license](LICENSE)